jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

 (4) If, after giving the holder of a licence to operate a pharmacy whose licence is suspended under subsection (2) a reasonable opportunity to be heard and after considering any evidence adduced or submissions made by the licensee, the licensing authority is satisfied that the holder satisfies all of the criteria set out in subsection (1), the licensing authority must reinstate the licence.

 ### 55B Licensing authority may require further information
-(1) The licensing authority, may for 1 or more of the purposes set out in subsection (2), require an applicant for a licence to operate a pharmacy to supply information additional to that contained in the application.
+(1) The licensing authority may, for 1 or more of the purposes set out in subsection (2), require an applicant for a licence to operate a pharmacy to supply information additional to that contained in the application.
 (2) The purposes referred to in subsection (1) are— (a) the determination of the nature of the interest held by any person in the pharmacy:
-  (b) the assessment required by section 51(1)(b) (which requires an applicant who is an individual to be a fit and proper person and an applicant who is a body corporate to be of good repute):
+  (b) the assessment required by section 51(1)﻿(b) (which requires an applicant who is an individual to be a fit and proper person and an applicant who is a body corporate to be of good repute):
   (c) the assessment required by section 55A(1).
 (3) If the applicant fails to supply the information requested within 30 days of the date of the request, or within any further time allowed by the licensing authority, the application lapses.